devscalelabs/kine/README.md

 ## Overview

-Kine is a modular framework that enables you to create intelligent AI agents that can interact with external tools and maintain conversation memory.
-Built with TypeScript and Zod for type safety.
+Kine is a modular framework that enables you to create intelligent AI agents that can interact with external tools using a ReAct (Reasoning + Acting) pattern.
+Built with TypeScript and Zod for type safety, it uses YAML-based communication between the AI and tools.

 ## Features

 - 🤖 **AI Agent Core**: OpenAI-powered agent with configurable models
-- 🛠️ **Tool System**: Extensible tool framework with input/output validation
+- 🛠️ **Tool System**: Extensible tool framework with input/output validation using Zod schemas
-- 💾 **Memory Management**: Conversation history and context persistence
+- 💾 **Conversation History**: Built-in step management and conversation context
-- 📁 **Built-in Tools**: Calculator and filesystem tools included
+- 🔒 **Type Safety**: Full TypeScript support with Zod validation
-- 🔒 **Type Safety**: Full TypeScript support with Zod schemas
+- 🧠 **ReAct Pattern**: Structured reasoning and acting loop with YAML communication

 ## Installation